 See also: “What does quantum physics have to do with behavior disorders?” for more about self-agency.

-For a related case history see: “Big Jim: a case history” in the Journal Articles page at: at htpp://www.davidcenter.com
+For a related case history see: “Big Jim: A case history”

 There are advocates for simple determinism who would assert that everything we do is predetermined and therefore our apparent choices are really an illusion.
 From that point of view, we don’t have any choices and all the outcomes that appear to follow from such imaginary choices are predetermined and beyond our ability to influence.
 In short, the chain of causality that began in the distant past, perhaps with the origin of the universe, set in motion a chain of cause and effects that still continues and will continue into the future.
 That chain of causality passes through us and determines what we think and do.
 I think this view takes all meaning from existence and makes life largely pointless, which doesn’t necessarily make it wrong.
 However, I reject it on existential grounds and advocate for a view based on complex determinism.

 Before going into complex determinism, let me say something about free will.
 The free will counterpart to simple determinism is absolute free will (a.k.a. indeterminism), which means one can by choice affect an outcome that is not predictable from its antecedents.
 In short, one can do things that violate the principle of causality (a.k.a. magic).
 For example, I used to challenge advocates of this position to go to the roof of the building and walk across the open space over the street to the roof of the building on the other side.
 To do this would both violate the principle of causality and demonstrate an outcome by choice that is not predictable from its antecedents.
 I’ve never had an advocate for absolute free will take me up on this opportunity to demonstrate the validity of their position.
 However, just as there is an alternate form of determinism there is an alternate conception of free will, which I’ll come to shortly.